Serepax Tablets is a brand of medicine containing the active ingredient oxazepam.

 The active ingredient in SEREPAX tablets is oxazepam.

-SEREPAX 30 mg also contains Sunset Yellow CI 15985 as a colouring agent.
+SEREPAX 30 mg also contains the following excipients: magnesium stearate, methyl cellulose, polacrilin potassium and lactose, Sunset Yellow CI 15985 as a colouring agent.

 SEREPAX does not contain gluten, sucrose, tartrazine or any other azo dyes.